paragdhoble/Study_Document/TestNG_Question.md

 ## TestNG Questions
 1.What are the annotations used in TestNG?
-There are three sections of Annotaions Testing a.Precondition annotation
+-There are three sections of Annotaions Testing a.Precondition annotation
 The TestNG annotation which are run before TestNG
 @BeforeSuite , @BeforeTest, @BeforeClass, @BeforeMethod

 b.Test Annotation
-This is the annotation which is only mentioned before the test case (Before the method written to execute the test case)
+-This is the annotation which is only mentioned before the test case (Before the method written to execute the test case)
 @Test

 c.Postcondition annotations
-These are the annotations that are executed after the test case.
+-These are the annotations that are executed after the test case.
 (After the method is written to execute the test case)
 @AfterSuite, @AfterClass, @AfterTest, @AfterMethod

 2.What is the sequence of execution of the annotations in TestNG?
-@BeforeSuite
+-@BeforeSuite
 @BeforeTest
 @BeforeClass
 @BeforeMethod